-Study of art from the late Middles Ages to the early 20th century.
+Studies art from the late Middle Ages to the 20th century.
 The course emphasizes the relationship between art and social, economic, religious, and technological developments.
-Technical and historical contexts of contemporary forms of expression are stressed.
-Western and non-Western cultures are discussed.
-Prerequisite: Eligibility for enrollment in ENGL 101 and completion of any reading courses required by the College Testing & Placement Program.
+Western and non-Western cultures are examined discussed.
+Prerequisite: Eligibility for enrollment into ENGL 101 and completion of any reading courses required by the College Testing and Placement Program.
 (H&A)

-ART 183 - Modern Art 3:3:0
+ART 183 - Modern Art

-Study of the development of modern styles in painting, sculpture, architecture and the graphic arts from their origins in the nineteenth century to the twentieth century.
-Emphasis is placed on styles and philosophies developed by modern artists and the elements of visual art they used, adapted or invented.
-Prerequisite: Eligibility for enrollment in ENGL 101 and completion of any reading courses required by the College Testing and Placement Program.
+Studies the development of modern styles in painting, sculpture, architecture, and the graphic arts from their origins in the nineteenth century to the twentieth century.
+Emphasis is placed on styles and philosophies developed by modern artists and the elements of visual art they used, adapted, or invented.
+Prerequisite: Eligibility for enrollment into ENGL 101 and completion of any reading courses required by the College Testing and Placement Program.

-ART 184 - The Art of the Cinema 3:3:0
+ART 184 - The Art of the Cinema

 Explores film as an art form.
-This course focuses on the integration of the key fundamentals of filmmaking, such as cinematography, mise-en-scene, editing, and sound.
+This course focuses on the integration of the key fundamentals of filmmaking, such as cinematography, mise en scene, editing, and sound.
 Film theory and criticism are also discussed as a framework for understanding film and its significance.
 Students are then able to synthesize these foundational components, through shared viewing experiences, in order to critically analyze film.
-Prerequisite: Eligibility for enrollment in ENGL 101 and completion of any reading courses required by the College Testing and Placement Program.
+Prerequisite: Eligibility for enrollment into ENGL 101 and completion of any reading courses required by the College Testing and Placement Program.